 - Turmeric Lentil Soup

 3 lbs of Markdown greens will totally go bad if I keep them fresh.
 So we packed them in freezer bags (raw) and stash them in the freezer for later.
 We use them in smoothies, soups, frittata – anything with cooked or blended greens.
 Easy. •••• What do you make with greens? . . #greens #realfood #eathealthy #greensmoothies #kitchentips

-As far as I’m concerned, neither method is better than the other.
+As far as I’m concerned, neither of these freezing method is better than the other.
+It’s just personal preference.
 Use whichever works for you in this season!
 The goal is to prevent waste, save money, and help our family eat more veggies.